 Quickstart Guide

-This guide leads you through a typical implementation of the CloudConvert API.
-This contains starting a job, wait for job completion and handle the result of the job.
-The quickstart guide can be seen as an entry point.
-For a more in deep documentation please use the menu on the left to directly jump to a specific topic.
+This guide walks you through a typical implementation of the CloudConvert API.
+It covers creating a job, waiting for it to finish, and handling the result.
+Use this quickstart guide as an entry point.
+For more in-depth documentation, use the menu on the left to jump directly to a specific topic.

-You can find example requests and code examples for our SDKs below.
+You can find example requests and SDK code examples below.

 Starting Jobs

-If you are using a storage provide like S3, Azure, Google Cloud or OpenStack we recommend using the corresponding import and export operations.
-CloudConvert can take care of fetching and storing files from/to your storage.
+If you are using a storage provider such as S3, Azure, Google Cloud, or OpenStack, we recommend using the corresponding import and export operations.
+CloudConvert can fetch files from your storage and store converted files there.

-convert operation do vary.
-You can use the Job Builder to generate
+operation vary.
+You can use the Job Builder

-the payload of your job.
-It shows all available operations and the possible options.
+to generate the payload for your job.
+It shows all available operations and options.

 Raw HTTP Request